ovh/docs/pages/platform/ai/gi_08_s3_compliance/guide.en-gb.md

 You can now link your **S3 buckets** to AI notebooks, AI Training and AI Deploy.

-If you want to use `boto3` library to manage your bucket objects, here is a [notebook](https://github.com/ovh/ai-training-examples/blob/main/notebooks/getting-started/S3/use-s3-buckets-with-ai-tools.ipynb) that contains basic commands.
+If you want to use the `boto3` library to manage your bucket objects, here is a [notebook](https://github.com/ovh/ai-training-examples/blob/main/notebooks/getting-started/S3/use-s3-buckets-with-ai-tools.ipynb) that contains basic commands.

 #### AI Notebooks